You have no items in your shopping cart.

 The CIR expert panel has conducted research on two (Laureth-4 and Laureth-23) of the many Laureths and made an inclusive approval of all Laureths, including Laureth-7, for the use in cosmetics.
 However, small amounts of 1,4-dioxane, a by-product of ethoxylation, may be found in the Laureth ingredients, and the potential presence of it can be controlled through purification steps to remove it before blending Laureth-7 into cosmetic formulations (Source).

 Recommended Products with Laureth-7:

-Osmotics Blue Copper 5 Age Repair Body Lift ($95 in the shop); M.A.D Skincare Illuminating Daily Moisturizer; Medik8 Firewall ($145 in the shop); Osmotics Blue Copper 5 Firming Elasticity Repair ($58 in the shop); Lumixyl GlycoPeel 20 Rapid Exfoliating Lotion ($60 in the shop)
+Osmotics Blue Copper 5 Age Repair Body Lift ($95); M.A.D Skincare Illuminating Daily Moisturizer; Medik8 Firewall ($145 in the shop); Osmotics Blue Copper 5 Firming Elasticity Repair ($58); Lumixyl GlycoPeel 20 Rapid Exfoliating Lotion ($60 in the shop)